Sejal-Dubey/Firearm-detection-and-classification/README.md

 Out of all these machine learning methods,KNN and Random forest worked better on the dataset with higher accuracy as compared to Naives Bayes and Adaboost,finally KNN and Random forest pickle files were used during deployment.

-**Conclusion**
+**Conclusion**:

+-It was observed the machine learning models were not able to generalize well,after a certain point their limit execeeded and they started learning instead of classifying ,thus the model concluded to one class only.

+-Resnet 50 model performed very well on unseen data which can further be expanded for classifying more variety of guns other than handgun and machinegun.

-The project was deployed on streamlit and further expansion include using yolov5 or other deep learning models for object detection and then exploring other deep learning models for classification.
+-The project was deployed on streamlit and further expansion include using yolov5 or other deep learning models for object detection and then exploring other deep learning models for classification.

 # Instructions on how to run the code